• Skip to main content

 Visa requirements

-Most people need a visa or an Electronic Travel Authorization (eTA) to travel to Canada – not both.
+To enter or transit through Canada, most people need a visa or an Electronic Travel Authorization ( eTA ) – not both.

-You do not need a visa for short visits (normally up to six months).
-You will need an eTA instead.
-Check entry requirements and find out if you need a visa or an eTA for your visit using this tool.
+You do not need a visa for short visits (normally up to 6 months).
+You may need an eTA instead.

-Contact Canada’s High Commission in the UK if you are unsure about visa requirements or your eligibility to enter the country, for example, if you have a criminal record or have been arrested.
+Contact the Canadian High Commission in the UK if you are unsure about visa requirements or your eligibility to enter the country, for example, if you have a criminal record or have been arrested.

 Transiting through Canada